Conservationist Jane Goodall, whose work revolutionized the study of primates, has died

 “Dr. Goodall’s discoveries as an ethologist revolutionized science, and she was a tireless advocate for the protection and restoration of our natural world,” the institute said in a statement on social media.

+Goodall was appointed Dame of the British Empire in 2004, and awarded the US Presidential Medal of Freedom in 2025.
+She was also named a Messenger of Peace by the United Nations in 2002.

-The United Nations, which named her a Messenger of Peace in 2002, mourned her death, said on X she “worked tirelessly for our planet and all its inhabitants, leaving an extraordinary legacy for humanity and nature.”
+Goodall “worked tirelessly for our planet and all its inhabitants, leaving an extraordinary legacy for humanity and nature,” the UN said on X as it mourned her death.

 Goodall arrived in Tanzania’s Gombe Stream Chimpanzee Reserve in 1960 at the request of her boss, renowned anthropologist and paleontologist Dr. Louis Leakey.
 There, the 26-year-old who had long been fascinated with Africa and its animals – but had no formal higher education – began her groundbreaking work observing and studying these intellectual primates in their natural habitat.